BKFC fighter in custody after attempting to flee police by scaling balconies at apartment complex in Edgewater - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Police say they were trying to execute an arrest warrant on Peter Peraza following an incident on April 1.

-An altercation between Peraza and another man turned physical after the latter’s ex-girlfriend showed up unannounced at his apartment, demanding he give her money for rent, according to police.
+An altercation between Peraza and another man turned physical after the latter’s ex-girlfriend, Lillian Goodman, showed up unannounced at his apartment, demanding he give her money for rent, according to police.
 When he refused, Peraza reportedly kicked the other man while threatening his life.
 Peraza then stole the victim’s phone, laptop, Gucci watch, and camera.

 SWAT teams swarmed the Bay Parc Apartments, located in the 1700 block of North Bayshore Drive, Tuesday night after obtaining enough evidence to execute an arrest warrant.